 This trick is simple enough.
 Once you feel confident balancing, spinning, and accelerating on your board, give this a shot.

-Be sure not to lay your whole weight down on the bumper – it’s not quite up to the task of hold you as your footpad is!
+Be sure not to lay your whole weight down on the bumper – it’s not quite up to the task of holding your whole body weight like the footpads are!

 Ever wanted to take a magic carpet ride?
 While you can’t exactly emulate Aladdin’s hot whip all the way, you can impress your friends with this trick.